Emma Ribom

 Emma Sofia Ribom (born 29 November 1997) is a Swedish cross-country skier.

+Ribom has two World Championship gold medals, from the 2023 team sprint and the 2025 relay, as well as silver medal from the 2023 sprint and a bronze medal from the 2023 relay.

 She won Ungdomsvasan in February 2013.
+She placed tenth in the 50 km classical race at the 2026 Winter Olympics.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).